 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

 Tuition fee, first semester: SEK 12,083

 About the course

 The use of complicated mathematical models has increased substantially in the discipline of financial economics.
-Through the use of models one can study and simulate financial markets, e.g. the value of options, stocks and other security papers.
+Through the use of models, one can study and simulate financial markets, e.g. the value of options, stocks and other security papers.
 To do so, computers and numerical methods are used.
-This course covers the numerical methods that are used within financial mathematics, and specifically methods for valuation of options, stocks and other security papers.
+This course covers the numerical methods that are used within financial mathematics, specifically methods for the valuation of options, stocks and other security papers.

 The course is closely related to 1TD186 Computational Finance - Calibration and estimation, but the courses can be taken in any order.

 hus 10, Lägerhyddsvägen 1